Togainu no Chi: Characters

+Release

+Togainu no Chi was originally released as an adult game on February 25, 2005, for Microsoft Windows on CD-ROM.
+The game was later released on PlayStation 2 with its adult content removed as Togainu no Chi TRUE BLOOD on May 29, 2008.
+TRUE BLOOD includes an new romanceable character named Yukihito.
+This version of the game was released on PlayStation Portable on December 23, 2010, as Togainu no Chi True Blood Portable.
+On September 21, 2015, the TRUE BLOOD version was ported to iOS under the name Togainu no Chi TBA.
+The Android version was released on December 11, 2015.
+On July 23, 2025 Togainu no Chi True Blood NITRO ARCHIVE was released for Windows PCs.

+English localisation

+During Anime Expo 2018, JAST USA announced they would release Nitro+CHiRAL titels outsides Japan under their BL label JAST BLUE, Including Togainu no chi.
+The English localisation released on February 21, 2020, under the name Togainu no Chi ~Lost Blood~.

 Media

 Drama CDs

-Three drama Cd's were released after the games release on Pc in 2005.
-Togainu no Chi Image drama CD vol 1 was released July 29, 2005.
+Three drama CDs were released after the game's release on PC in 2005.
+Togainu no Chi Image drama CD vol 1 was released on July 29, 2005.
 This drama CD centers around Akira and Shiki's relationship.
 Togainu no Chi Image drama CD vol 2 was released August 26, 2005.
 This drama CD centers around Akira and Keisuke's relationship.
 Togainu no Chi ANOTHER STORY ~ RIN was released December 29, 2005.
 This drama CD centers around Rin.

 Manga

 A manga adaptation of Togainu no Chi, illustrated by Suguro Chayamachi, began serialization serialized in Comic B's LOG in January 2006, and is published by Enterbrain.
 The manga was licensed for an English-language release in North America by Tokyopop in 2008.
 Another adaptation was illustrated by Yamamoto Kana and published by ASCII Media Works.
 This version focuses on Keisuke's storyline.
 The complete volume was released on July 22, 2008.